2010–11 Bundesliga

 The 2010–11 Bundesliga was the 48th season of the Bundesliga, Germany's premier football league.
 It began on 20 August 2010 and concluded on 14 May 2011.
 The winter break was in effect between weekends around 18 December 2010 and 15 January 2011.
 The defending champions were Bayern Munich.
 The league had also updated its logo for the season.
-The official match ball is Adidas Torfabrik 2010.
+The official match ball was Adidas Torfabrik 2010.

 Borussia Dortmund earned its seventh league title with two games to spare on 30 April 2011, beating 1.
 FC Nürnberg 2–0 at home.
 FC St. Pauli and Eintracht Frankfurt were relegated to the 2011–12 2.
 Bundesliga.

 Teams

-At the end of the 2009–10 season VfL Bochum and Hertha BSC were directly relegated after finishing in the bottom two places of the league table.
+At the end of the 2009–10 season, VfL Bochum and Hertha BSC were directly relegated after finishing in the bottom two places of the league table.
 They were replaced by 1.
 FC Kaiserslautern, champions of the 2009–10 2.
 Bundesliga, and runners-up FC St. Pauli.
 Kaiserslautern returned to the Bundesliga after four years, and St. Pauli re-entered the top division after eight years.

 A further place in the league was decided through a two-legged play-off.
 As in the previous year, 1.
 FC Nürnberg had to compete, although they were the Bundesliga team this time.
 FC Augsburg was the 2.
 Bundesliga's representative.
 Nuremberg won both matches on aggregate, 3–0, and thus defended their Bundesliga spot.

-This was the first ever season since reunification without any teams from neither the former East Germany nor West Berlin since Hertha BSC was relegated.
+This was the first-ever season since reunification without any teams from either the former East Germany or West Berlin, since Hertha BSC was relegated.

 Stadiums and locations

-Several stadiums are undergoing long-term reconstruction work, among them Mercedes-Benz Arena, Millerntor-Stadion and Weserstadion.
-The capacities of EasyCredit-Stadion and Fritz-Walter-Stadion have also been slightly increased during the off-season, while Hamburg's biggest arena has been renamed to Imtech Arena.
+Several stadiums were undergoing long-term reconstruction work, among them Mercedes-Benz Arena, Millerntor-Stadion and Weserstadion.
+The capacities of EasyCredit-Stadion and Fritz-Walter-Stadion were also slightly increased during the off-season, while Hamburg's biggest arena was renamed Imtech Arena.